kaist-plrg/spectec-core/status/typecheck-pos.analysis.md

 # D. Need Spec Clarification

-## 1. Should we add implicit cast for directionless parameter?
+## REPORTED 1.
+Should we add implicit cast for directionless parameter?
 (102)

 I think we should, especially for constructor invocations.
 Waiting for the spec clarification, [issue#1312](https://github.com/p4lang/p4-spec/issues/1312).